-In an immediate life or death situation call 911.
-If you or your family needs help away, are in an emergent crisis involving feeling suicidal, at risk of hospitalization, or need to talk to someone immediately, call the 24-hour Snohomish County Care Crisis Line at 1-800-584-3578.
-You may also go to the emergency room of any hospital if in crisis and or having feelings of suicide.
-You can also text HOME to 741741 or call the National Suicide Prevention Lifeline, (800) 273-8255, from anywhere in the U.S. If your situation is not of an emergent state, but it is pressing, you may also CYF reception desk by calling (360) 716-4224 and asking to speak with the clinical supervisor or by calling your clinician directly.
+If you believe that your child presents a danger to themselves of others, take your child to the closest Emergency Department (ED).
+If you are unable to safely transport your child in your own vehicle, call 911 to have them taken to the ED.
+You can also use your crisis line numbers (see below) to help problem solve for you and your family.
+If your situation is not of an emergent state, but it is pressing, you may also contact the CYF reception desk by calling (360) 716-4224 and asking to speak with the clinical supervisor or by calling your clinician directly.
 Some calls may be returned between sessions or when the clinician's daily caseload has been attended.
-Please do not use emails or faxes for emergencies.
+Please do not use emails or faxes to communicate urgent matters.